Grants and Jobs

 NC3Rs Project and Pilot Study Grants – funding primary research addressing each of the 3Rs (reduction, refinement and replacement of animal models in research).
 PSGB members have been successful in getting grants from NC3Rs.
 Career stage: mid to advanced.

 Leverhulme Trust project grants – funding visionary and challenging primary research that often crosses disciplinary boundaries.
 PSGB members have been very successful getting these.
 For project grants, an outline application must be made, which can be submitted at any time.
 Career stage: early postdoctoral to advanced.
 Successful outline applicants will be asked to prepare a detailed application, for which the deadlines are 21st March, 1st September and 1st December.

 Leverhulme also funds a variety of other schemes, including international travel and visits from foreign scholars to the UK.

 Royal Society grants – funding a variety of large and small projects.
 PSGB members have been very successful getting fellowships (for example, Dorothy Hodgkin Fellowships) as well as other grants (such as International Exchanges, which support collaboration with overseas scholars).
 Career stage: early postdoctoral to advanced.
+Check website for deadlines.

 Japan Society for the Promotion of Research – funding short and longer fellowships for collaborative research visits to Japan.
 Different schemes support scientists at all career levels (including pre-doctoral).
 PSGB members have been successful in securing funds for collaboration.
 Deadlines: see website.